 Your injury as set out in the medical report is compared to similar injuries decided by the courts in the past and judicial guidance.

 This compensation figure is then adjusted for inflation and other legal calculation changes to determine a range of values.

 We have set out the work injury compensation payout amounts by body type for your convenience.

 Special damages calculations

 Special damages is largely a matter of maths – the sum of all your your financial losses (both now and in the future) that you can prove (supported by evidence and preferably receipts).
 Such losses can include past and future lost income, medical expenses, care and assistance.

 We discuss these losses in more details in our how your solicitor calculates special damages article.

-How do you know if your employer is responsible for your work accident claim?
+How to show your employer is responsible for your work accident claim?

 You should leave proving employer fault for your work accident claim to a specialist solicitor.
 Your solicitor will rely on showing negligence and breach of specific laws that protect your health and safety for the specific type of task that you were doing when your injury occurred.